 Reno Police Preparing for Another Busy Hot August Nights

 There will be more vehicles and pedestrians sharing the road throughout the region this week.
 We’d like to remind drivers of their obligation to remain aware of pedestrians in and around the roadways as well as their obligation to stop for pedestrians in crosswalks.
 Pedestrians are asked to remain aware of on-coming traffic and make eye-contact with drivers before crossing the street.
-Drivers and pedestrians are encouraged to put their cell phones away while driving or crossing the street as being distracted significantly increases your risk of being involved in a crash.
+Drivers and pedestrians are encouraged to put their cell phones away while driving or crossing the street, as being distracted significantly increases your risk of being involved in a crash.
 If you drink, don’t drive, and have a plan to get home safely.

 There will be an increase in traffic officers assigned to this event to promote safety and enforce traffic laws.
 Officers will be actively enforcing traffic violations for speeding, illegal street racing and other exhibitions of speed.
-Drivers who fail to yield to pedestrians, and pedestrians breaking right-of-way laws may also be cited.
+Drivers who fail to yield to pedestrians, and pedestrians breaking right-of-way laws, may also be cited.

-The Reno Police Department also wants to remind citizens to avoid leaving valuables such as purses/wallets and electronic equipment inside their vehicle.
-If items of value have to be left in your vehicle, they should be hidden out of view.
-Police also suggest participants and attendees be proactive in trying to prevent their classic car or car trailer from being stolen by utilizing anti-theft devices or strategies to discourage theft.
+The Reno Police Department also wants to remind citizens to avoid leaving valuables such as purses/wallets and electronic equipment inside their vehicles.
+If items of value have to be left in your vehicle, they should be hidden and out of view.
+Police also suggest that participants and attendees be proactive in trying to prevent their classic car or car trailer from being stolen by utilizing anti-theft devices or strategies to discourage theft.

 “Your Police, Our Community”